 Is your heating bill getting a bit high?

 But there are quite a few other ways you can try and heat your house, and have both your bank account and the environment around you thank you for it.
-So here’s just a couple of our top picks you might want to look into if you’re finding your home budget a bit strapped for cash at the moment.
+So here’s just a couple of our top picks to look into if you’re finding your home budget a bit strapped for cash at the moment.

 Control Your Thermostat Cravings